Fetchinator7/Video-Upload-Editor/README.md

 `MAIN_OUTPUT_FOLDER=/Path/To/Main/Output/Folder` or this on Windows: `MAIN_OUTPUT_FOLDER=C:\Path\To\Main\Output\Folder`

 ### Tip
-On Mac if you want to automatically close the terminal windows when this finishes open the `Terminal` application and go to `Preferences` > `Profiles` > `Shell` > `When the shell exits` and choose `Close if the shell exited cleanly`,
+On Mac if you want to automatically close the terminal windows when this finishes open the `Terminal` application and go to `Preferences` > `Profiles` > `Shell` > `When the shell exits` and choose `Close if the shell exited cleanly`.

 ### Customizing the users

-The user names that appear alongside the radio buttons can be customized/added by including a `USERS=[]` array in the `.env` with each name inside quotes and separate the names with commas:
+The user names that appear alongside the radio buttons can be customized/added by including a `USERS=[]` array in the `.env` with each name inside quotes and separated by commas:

 ```env
 USERS=["user", "user 1", "user 2", "user 3"]